-Inca Trail to Machu Picchu is the most famous train in South America.
+The Inca Trail to Machu Picchu is the most famous trail in South America.
 It is recognized by the National Geographic as one of the 10 most beautiful treks in the world.
-This is considered the scenery that shows land spcapes, andean mountains, archeological places.
-During this trek, also the original Inca Trail, Sunrises and sunsets in the camps.
+It is considered this for its breathtaking scenery, landscapes, Andean mountains, and archaeological sites.

-In the Inca Trail, you can see ruins during the trek, at the end of this famous trek you will have the biggest prize, enter the Inti Punku to the ruins of Machu Picchu!!
+On the Inca Trail you can explore a variety of ruins throughout the trek and at the end of the adventure, you will have the greatest prize of all, Inti Punku to the ruins of Machu Picchu!

 - Duration: 2 days